 In addition to our standard qualifying events, special enrollment periods can be granted under additional exceptional circumstances.
 Vermonters should apply for the Exceptional Circumstance SEP only if an event such as a medical issue, natural disaster, or a system interruption prevented them from enrolling in a QHP during their enrollment period (like Open Enrollment or a Special Enrollment Period).
 Below are some examples:

-An individual qualified for a Special Enrollment Period that expired March 31st.
-The individual was in the hospital from March 14th to April 1st and was unable to enroll in a QHP at that time.
-This individual should complete this application as well as the medical incapacity verification form as they may be eligible for the Exceptional Circumstance SEP.
+A Vermonter qualified for a Special Enrollment Period that expired March 31st.
+This person was in the hospital from March 14th to April 1st and was too sick to enroll in a QHP at that time.
+This person may be eligible for the Exceptional Circumstance SEP.
+They should complete the Exceptional Circumstances application, as well as the medical incapacity verification form.

-An individual qualified for a Special Enrollment that expired May 31st.
-The individual got sick in July after their original SEP expired and now needs health coverage.
-The individual should not complete this form as they were not medically incapacitated (sick) during their original Special Enrollment Period and not prevented from enrolling prior to May 31st, therefore would not qualify for the Exceptional Circumstance SEP.
+A Vermonter qualified for a Special Enrollment Period that expired May 31st.
+This person got sick in July after their original SEP expired and now needs health coverage.
+This person was not sick during their original Special Enrollment Period and was not prevented from enrolling prior to May 31st.
+Therefore, this person would not qualify for the Exceptional Circumstance SEP.

-If you would like to apply for an Exceptional Circumstances Special Enrollment Period, click here.
+Apply for an Exceptional Circumstances SEP here.
 If you have a question about an exceptional circumstance, or need to change an existing application, please call 1-855-899-9600.